The Cairngorms Up-Close: Gallery

 Aricia artaxerxes

-About: Northern brown argus butterflies can be encountered in parts of Scotland and northern England.
+About: Northern brown argus butterflies may be encountered in parts of Scotland and northern England.
 In Scotland, most individuals are of the race artaxerxes, with a characteristic white spot in the middle of the upper surface of each forewing (as in the photograph).
 The main, if not the sole, larval food-plant is common rock-rose; and the species has a preference for well-drained unimproved grasslands with no more than light grazing.

 Pearl-bordered fritillary (Boloria euphrosyne)